Steerable Transformers for Volumetric Data: Background

-Vaswani et al.~\citep{vaswani2017attention} proposed a Multihead version of this attention mechanism which involves stacking multiple attention mechanisms, concatenating their outputs and applying a linear transformation to get the final result:
+where $d_K$ denotes the dimension of the query and key vectors, and \(N\) represents the number of elements in the input sequence. \citet{vaswani2017attention} proposed a Multihead version of this attention mechanism which involves stacking multiple attention mechanisms, concatenating their outputs and applying a linear transformation to get the final result:

-where \(W_O \in \RR^{hd_V \times d_{\text{model}}}\).
-Here \(d_{\text{model}}\) is the dimension if the output which is same as the dimension of the input vectors.
-This dimension is fixed through the Transformer encoder structure.
-Typically, the query, key, and value vectors are obtained through learnable linear embedding followed by adding \emph{positional encoding}.
+Here, \(d_V\) denotes the dimension of the value vectors, and \(d_{\text{model}}\) denotes the dimension of the output.
+Typically, the query, key, and value vectors are obtained by multiplying the input sequence with learnable weight matrices followed by adding \emph{positional encoding}.

-\paragraph{Positional Encoding:} Positional encoding in transformers is a technique employed to incorporate positional information about words or tokens into the input embeddings of a sequence.
-In vision tasks, these encodings inform the network about the original locations of different portions of the image.
-In the seminal work by Vaswani et al.~\citep{vaswani2017attention}, they utilized sine and cosine functions of varying frequencies for positional encoding.
-Relative positional encoding, introduced by Shaw et al.~\citep{Shaw2018SelfAttentionWR}, represents an extension or variation of traditional positional encoding.
-Its goal is to use learnable position encoding that capture the relative distances between input sequences.
-As we explain below, relative positional encoding is crucial for achieving equivariance.
+\paragraph{Positional Encoding:}Positional encoding in transformers is used to embed information about the position of words or tokens within a sequence into their input representations.
+In vision applications, these encodings help the model retain spatial awareness by indicating the original locations of image patches. \citet{vaswani2017attention} used sine and cosine functions at different frequencies to encode positions.
+A refinement of this approach, known as relative positional encoding, was proposed by \citet{Shaw2018SelfAttentionWR}.
+Unlike fixed encodings, this method learns representations that capture relative distances between elements in the input.
+As we will discuss later, incorporating relative positional encoding is essential for preserving equivariance.